jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create an Azure SQL Database ##

-The first step in working with Azure SQL Database is to create a database to hold your data.
-In this exercise, you will create an Azure SQL Database and configure database server settings.
+The first step in working with Azure SQL Database is to create a database account.
+In this exercise, you will use the Azure Portal to create a SQL Database account and a database server to go with it.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If you are asked to sign in, do so with your Microsoft Account.

-1. Click **+ New**, followed by **Database** and **SQL Database**.
+1. Click **+ New**, followed by **Databases** and **SQL Database**.

     ![Creating a new Azure SQL Database](Images/portal-select-new-azure-sql.png)